Bright Grey Life Insurance Review 2025

-Bright Grey was founded in 2003 by The Royal Group.
+Bright Grey was a UK-based insurance provider founded in 2003 by The Royal Group.

 Compare Life Insurance Quotes

-Bright Grey was founded in 2003 by The Royal Group.
-It offers to its clients many various insurance services such as life insurance, critical illness cover, income protection, payment cover and various combinations of these policies.
-All of the insurance vehicles are divided by the company into two main groups: personal protection and lifestyle protection.
+Bright Grey was a UK-based insurance provider founded in 2003 by The Royal Group.
+It offered various insurance services to its clients, including life cover, critical illness cover, income protection, payment cover, and combinations of these policies.
+The company categorized its insurance services into two main groups: personal protection and lifestyle protection.

 Bright Grey Personal Protection